wokas36/GraphSNN/README.md

 		[1] Cora, Citeseer and Pubmed for semi-supervised document classification [2] NELL for semi-supervised entity classification

-	* The experimental results show that our method consistently outperforms all state-of-the-art methods on all benchmark datasets
+	* The experimental results show that our method consistently outperforms all state-of-the-art methods on all benchmark datasets.
 	* We consider the four popular message-passing GNNs: Graph Convolutional Networks (GCN), Graph Attention Networks (GAT), Graph Isomorphism Network (GIN), and GraphSAGE.

 ### Evaluation and dataset references for large graph classification (OGB graph dataset)